Doctor Visits

 You don't need special equipment or a gym membership to stay active.
 Check with your local community center or senior center to find fun, affordable ways to get active.

 If you have a health condition or a disability, be as active as you can.
-Your doctor can help you choose activities that are right for you.
+If you’re unsure what activities are right for you, consider talking with your doctor or nurse.

 For more tips on staying active, check out these resources: